Le Corbeau: Production

 The film is loosely based on an anonymous letter case that had begun in the town of Tulle, Limousin, in 1917.
 Anonymous letters had been sent by somebody signing "the eye of the tiger".
 The first version of the screenplay was written by Louis Chavance shortly after the Tulle letters, years before it was finally produced.
 The film credits Clouzot for adapting the story himself, and both Clouzot and Chavance for writing the dialogue.

 Le Corbeau was produced by Continental Films, which aside from being a German company established during Occupation, was known for making detective films "with a light, even comic tone" and often featuring Pierre Fresnay, who played Germain in this film.
 Clouzot previously worked with Fresnay on another Continental Films project, The Murderer Lives at Number 21 (1942).
 Writer Joseph Kessel later criticised the film's Continental origins, noting Le Corbeau was funded by the Germans, and in that context could be seen as a statement on French corruption.
 Kessel questioned if the film would be made if it were set in Germany.

 It was shot at the Billancourt Studios in Paris with location filming around Montfort-l'Amaury.
 The film's sets were designed by the art director Andrej Andrejew.

 Release

-Le Corbeau was released in France on September 28, 1943.
-Although after the war Le Corbeau was banned and leftists supported keeping the ban in place, the film was screened in cineclubs throughout France and often drew thousands of moviegoers.
+Le Corbeau was released in France on 28 September 1943.

+Censorship

+Le Corbeau faced significant controversy and censorship after its release.
+The right-wing Vichy government had the film pulled from theaters due to the immorality of its characters, as well as the "thinly veiled references to the destructive nature of informing on your neighbors", a common practice under the Vichy government.
+After France's liberation at the end of World War II, the country's political left also supported censorship of the film because it depicted a microcosmic vision of the country that contradicted the notion that France had been a "top-to-bottom nation of heroic resisters."
+Despite the controversy, the film continued to screen privately in cineclubs throughout France and often drew thousands of moviegoers.

+Home media

-The film was released on DVD and Blu-ray by The Criterion Collection.
-This DVD is out of print and the Blu-ray was made available in 2022.
+The film was released in the UK, on a Region 2 DVD by Optimum in 2005, and was given a PG certificate.
+It was released on DVD and Blu-ray by The Criterion Collection.
+The DVD went out of print by 2011, before Criterion reissued the film on Blu-ray in 2022, featuring a new 4K transfer.

-In the UK, it was released on a region 2 DVD by Optimum in 2005, rated PG.